slbailey/Retrovue/docs/runtime/rule-parsers/README.md

 ## Example Uses

-- **Filling a ScheduleTemplateBlock:** For a template block like "Afternoon Sitcoms," a rule parser determines which sitcoms from an eligible pool should be scheduled into that block.
+- **Filling a SchedulePlanBlockAssignment:** For a plan assignment that defines a time slot (e.g., "Afternoon Sitcoms" from 14:00-16:00), a rule parser determines which sitcoms from an eligible pool should be scheduled into that assignment.
 - **Selecting Interstitials for Ad Blocks:** When the schedule engine encounters an ad or interstitial block, a rule parser can select the most appropriate promo/bumper from a pool according to configured rules (e.g., "rotate evenly", "avoid repeats", "must match channel branding").

 ## Relationship to Domain and Runtime